dnedza/clim680_assignments/index.md

 ## Data

-The data used in the following analyses are taken from the CMIP5 archive and currently include the NASA GISS E2 H model and the NOAA GFDL model (depending on script, as changes have been made in the dataset used in different scripts (to be changed)).
+The data used in the following analyses are taken from the CMIP5 archive and currently include the NASA GISS E2 H model and the NOAA GFDL CM3 model.
 The data used is taken from pre-industrial runs, using constant external forcing replicating the year 1850.
 The use of pre-indusitral model runs prevents results from demonstrating the dominance of the anthropogenic/volanic trends, as the desired relationships characterize the internal variability of the climate system.

 __NOAA GFDL CM3__